DeadlyBossMods/LuaLS-Config/README.md

 Check if the plugin is being loaded correctly, it will output "Loaded DBM (...)" messages to the LuaLS log (Output -> Lua in VS Code) on startup.

-Make sure that your LuaLS installation is new enough to contain [LuaLS/lua-language-server#2502](https://github.com/LuaLS/lua-language-server/pull/2502).
+Make sure that your LuaLS installation is version 3.8 or newer.

-As of today (version 3.7.4) that means you will need to run LuaLS from HEAD.
-A hacky quick way to install a patched version is to just take the whole `script/` folder from my branch and copy it into the VS Code extension at `$HOME/.vscode/extensions/sumneko.lua-XYZ/server/script`.

 ### Why do we need a plugin?